hcgilje/Servo-Driver-with-ESP32-additional-examples/README.md

-# Servo-Driver-with-ESP32

-### Description:

-The Web app example for Servo Driver with ESP32.
+# Updated arduino examples for the SCservo library

 ### Website: